Ericsson/paf/doc/protocol/PROTOCOLv2.md

 The state transition from non-orphan to orphan, or vice versa, should be notified in all subscription transaction which have matched that service.
-Such notifications MAY be delayed.
+Such notifications MAY be delayed, but must precede any notification that the service was removed

 After the service's TTL has expired, orphan services should be removed and the appropriate notifications sent in all subscription transactions which have matched that service.

+In the latter case, the `disappeared` must have been preceded by an `appeared` or `modified` *without* an `orphan-since` field.

+In the former case, the `disappeared` must have been preceded by an `appeared` or `modified` *with* an `orphan-since` field.

 ### Subscriptions